Man slashed in face on subway platform in East Harlem

-EAST HARLEM, Manhattan (WABC) -- Police are searching for a suspect after a man was slashed in the face on a subway platform in Manhattan Thursday.
+EAST HARLEM, Manhattan (WABC) -- Police are searching for a suspect after a man was slashed in the face following an accidental bump on a subway platform in Manhattan Thursday.

-It happened just after 4 p.m. at the 4/5/6 station at 125th Street and Lexington Avenue in East Harlem.
+It happened just after 4 p.m. at a crowded subway station at 125th Street and Lexington Avenue in East Harlem.

-A 34-year-old man bumped into another man at the platform, who pulled out some type of sharp object and slashed him, police said.
+34-year-old John Kramer bumped into another man on the platform, who pulled out a sharp object and slashed him.

+The victim said he wants the man to be caught.
+"People like that don't need to be on the street," said Kramer, speaking exclusively with Eyewitness News.

+Kramer said he was slashed across his forehead and behind his left ear.
+Cell phone video showed him on the platform, badly bleeding and in shock.

+Yet people we spoke with say they worry.
+"That just proves to you that anytime, anywhere something can happen," one rider said.

+"You can't hide from it.
+Something's gonna happen, something's gonna happen, you can't stop living," said another rider.

-The suspect fled the station.
-He is described as a man in his 30s, wearing a black jacket, orange hoodie and blue jeans.
+The suspect is described as a man in his 30s, wearing a black jacket, orange hoodie and blue jeans.

 ----------